cdbkr/AndroidFacebookCustomStory/README.md

 AndroidFacebookCustomStory
 ==========================

-Post a simple custom story with image and text
+An simple and quick example to poost a custom story to Facebook with image and text